Desertion: Soviet deserters to the mujahideen

 Interviews with Soviet soldier deserters confirm that much of Soviet desertion was in response to widespread Afghan opposition rather than personal aggravation towards the Soviet army.
 Armed with modern artillery against ill-equipped villagers, Soviet soldiers developed a sense of guilt for the widespread killing of innocent civilians and their unfair artillery advantage.
 Soviet deserters found support and acceptance within Afghan villages.
 After entering the mujahideen, many deserters came to recognize the falsity of Soviet propaganda from the beginning.
 Unable to legitimize the unnecessary killing and mistreatment of the Afghan people, many deserters could not face returning home and justifying their own actions and the unnecessary deaths of comrades.
 Upon deserting to the mujahideen, soldiers immersed themselves into Afghan culture.
 Hoping to rectify their position as the enemy, deserters learned the Afghan language and converted to Islam.
+Many Muslim Soviet soldiers also felt soldarity with the mujahadeen.

+Russian invasion of Ukraine

+More than 50,000 Russian troops have deserted and gone absent without leave since Russia widened its war on Ukraine.

+Ukraine

+The criminal code of Ukraine states that "desertion in state of martial law or in a battle, shall be punishable by imprisonment for a term of 5 to 10 years".
+In early 2023, a new law was signed into the Ukrainian Parliament which stated that desertion or "failure to appear for duty without a valid reason" would result in up to 12 years in prison.
+Critics of the law argued that the law punishes soldiers more harshly rather than try to deal underlying causes of desertion.
+Per the Ukrainian Office of the Prosecutor General, more than 60,000 criminal cases have been opened for desertion with almost half occurring between January 2024 and September 2024.
+This number rose to 80,000 by October 2024 and 100,000 by the end of November 2024.
+It is estimated that the number of deserters residing in the country could be as high as 200,000.
+Tens of thousands have also attempted to flee the country with 21,113 being caught by August 2023.
+According to The Wall Street Journal, as of 10 September 2024, over 44,000 male Ukrainian deserters have successfully fled since the beginning of the war to Romania, Moldova, and Slovakia.
+This figure does not include those who fled to any other countries, or those who left Ukraine with papers obtained through bribery.
+For Ukrainian penal battalions, if a soldier of a penal battalion attempts to desert or retreat without authorisation, an additional 5 to 10 years would be added to their sentence.

 United Kingdom

-Historically, one who was paid to enlist and then deserted could be arrested under a type of writ known as arrestando ipsum qui pecuniam recepit, or "For arresting one who received money".
+Historically, one who was paid to enlist and then deserted could be arrested under a type of writ known as arrestando ipsum qui pecuniam recepit, or "for arresting one who received money".